jaywonchung/pegasus/README.md

 Think about when the number of remaining commands is less than the number of free nodes.
 Without a way to submit more jobs to Pegasus, those free nodes will stay idle until all the commands finish and you start a fresh new instance of Pegasus.

 By providing a way to add to the queue while commands are still running, users may achieve higher node utilization.
-Deleting from the queue is just a byproduct.
+Being able to delete from the queue is just a byproduct; adding to the queue is the key feature.

 #### Q. But that's a race condition on `queue.yaml`.